Zodiac

 Final Checklist

 • Make sure your name is in the files, including the HTML file and the JS file.
-If you have a partner, both names should be in the files.

 • Make sure everything works and looks nice